mmgen/mmgen-wallet/doc/wiki/using-mmgen/Altcoin-and-Forkcoin-Support.md

 This will generate a uniquely-named Monero wallet for each key/address pair in the key/address file and encrypt it with its respective password.
 No user interaction is required.
-By default, wallets are synced to the current block height, as they're assumed to be empty, but this behavior can be overridden:
+By default, wallets are synced to the current block height, as they’re assumed to be empty, but this behavior can be overridden:

 	$ mmgen-tool keyaddrlist2monerowallets *XMR*.akeys.mmenc blockheight=123456